doguilmak/Classify-Mammographic-Mass/README.md

 # Classify Mammographic Mass with ANN and Logistic Regression

-Content presentation will be created as soon as possible.
+Content presentation will be added as soon as possible.

 ## Contact Me